-St Anne’s pier was completed in 1885 and was one of the earliest public buildings in St Anne’s, a 19th-century planned town.
-The pier was originally intended to be a sedate promenading venue for the resort’s visitors, but attractions were later added.
-Changes made to the estuary channels to improve access to Preston Dock left the pier on dry land and ended its steamer services to Blackpool and Liverpool.
+Changes made to the estuary channels to improve access to Preston Dock left the pier on dry land – does that still make it a pier? – and ended its steamer services to Blackpool and Liverpool.

 The Blackpool South Jetty Company started building the central pier in 1864.
-When the pier was opened on 30 May 1868, it was 503 yards in length, 131 yards of which was a landing jetty for use at low tide.
+When the pier was opened in 1868 it was 503 yards in length, 131 yards of which was a landing jetty for use at low tide.
 From the start, the new pier’s emphasis was on fun rather than the genteel relaxation provided at North Pier.

-Built in the 1860s, it is also the oldest and longest of the three.
+Built in the 1860s, it is also the oldest and longest of the three Blackpool piers.
 Although originally intended only as a promenade, competition forced the pier to widen its attractions to include theatres and bars.

 More a jetty than a pier really – what is the difference?
 This one doesn’t sit on stilts but is built up solidly, maybe that’s the difference.
 Anyway, it was built by the North Western Railway in 1853 as a wharf and rail terminal for both passenger and cargo transport on steamers to the Isle Of Man and Ireland.
 The former station building with adjoining lighthouse still stand on the jetty.
 I walked to the end of this one.

-OK, I’m really stretching the definition of a pier here, but what the hell!
+OK, I’m really stretching the definition of a pier here, but what the hell.
 Askam jetty was made from the slag left over from the substantial ironworks in the area in the 19th century, which makes it so beautiful.

 A satellite photo shows just how grim this one is.
-I certainly didn’t walk to the end of this one!
+I certainly didn’t walk to the end of it.